Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/05.Advanced/Practical/Session04/README-Networking_and_Virtualization_in_Linux.md

 - **Purpose**: Determines which portion of an IP address is the network and which part is the host.
 - **Example**: `255.255.255.0` (binary: `11111111.11111111.11111111.00000000`)

+#### CIDR Notation

+- **Purpose**: CIDR (Classless Inter-Domain Routing) notation provides a shorthand method for defining the subnet mask.
+- **Example**: `192.168.1.0/24` means the first 24 bits are the network portion, and the remaining 8 bits are for host addresses.
+- **Shortcut**: Instead of writing the full subnet mask (`255.255.255.0`), the `/24` notation is used, which represents the number of bits used for the network portion.

 #### Numerical Example for Subnetting

 Let's take an IP address `192.168.1.0/24` and subnet it into smaller networks.